 Members that have opt-in to receive digital communication, will automatically receive the Dance Together and Teachers newsletters.

 Logging into the RSCDS website

-Once logged in you will have access to special benefits and be able to view information specifically for members.
+Once logged in you will have access to special benefits and be able to view pages specifically for members.

 Interested in becoming a member?
-Head to the Membership page for options.
+Visit the membership page for more information.

 If you are a new member, then welcome!
 We are glad to have you with us!

 Members who joined through a Branch will need to speak with their Branch Secretary.
 The Secretary will have created a membership record for you in our database.
 When they have created your record then your email address will be registered and you can then go on to the My RSCDS page and create a new password (please see the first tab above).

 All members and registered users of the website must have a unique e-mail address.
 If you do not have a personal e-mail address, then you will not be able to login to our website.